iCliniq Logo

 Donepezil can have varied actions on different individuals.
 While some patients may tolerate and respond well to Donepezil, some people may have adverse effects or exacerbation of existing conditions after therapy with Donepezil.
 So, the clinical manifestations of such adverse effects should be checked frequently.

 When an overdose of Donepezil is noted, intravenous administration of Atropine sulfate should be done immediately.
 The dose of Atropine sulfate prescribed is one to two milligrams initially.
-This can be increased if the initial dose fails to achieve optimal response.
+This can be increased if the initial dose fails to achieve an optimal response.

-Drug Interactions:
+Drug Interactions

-Guidelines for Specific Population:
+Guidelines for Specific Population

-The use of Donepezil has not yet been studied for the child population.
+• Pediatric Population: The use of Donepezil has not yet been studied for the child population.

 Tags:

-alzheimer's disease
+donepezilalzheimer's disease

-Ask a doctor online
+Ask your health query to a doctor online

 *guaranteed answer within 4 hours